Enterprise architecture framework

 NIST Enterprise Architecture Model initiated in 1989, one of the earliest frameworks for enterprise architecture.

-An enterprise architecture framework (EA framework) defines how to create and use an enterprise architecture.
+An enterprise architecture framework (EAF) defines how to create and use an enterprise architecture.
 An architecture framework provides principles and practices for creating and using the architecture description of a system.
 It structures architects' thinking by dividing the architecture description into domains, layers, or views, and offers models – typically matrices and diagrams – for documenting each view.
 This allows for making systemic design decisions on all the components of the system and making long-term decisions around new design requirements, sustainability, and support.

 Overview

 Enterprise architecture regards the enterprise as a large and complex system or system of systems.
 To manage the scale and complexity of this system, an architectural framework provides tools and approaches that help architects abstract from the level of detail at which builders work, to bring enterprise design tasks into focus and produce valuable architecture description documentation.

 The components of an architecture framework provide structured guidance that is divided into three main areas: